ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-`streamId` -- identifier of the stream to search
+`streamId` -- -- stream identifier for the request

 Gets the first data event in the stream.
-If the stream has no data – a ‘null’ is returned (no exception thrown)
+Returns null if the stream has no data (no exception thrown).

 #GetLastValue
 ```